exasol/test-db-builder-java/doc/user_guide/user_guide.md

 Adapter Scripts are what drive Virtual Schema adapters.
 They are scoped inside a schema.

-An basic adapter script definition consists of three parts:
+A basic adapter script definition consists of three parts:

 * Adapter name
 * Programming language definition